User Hub

 Our coaching doesn’t end when you submit your formal application.
 We’ll continue interacting with you throughout the application and review process and during sample analysis.

-If results are published in journal articles or presented at a conference, we ask users to acknowledge that work was performed at the NIH-funded resource with the following text:
+If results are published in journal articles or presented at a conference, we ask users to add the following auspices statement:

 One key goal of the bioAMS resource is to teach investigators how to optimize the design of their experiments to obtain high-quality data and how to interpret that data.
 User training also enables us to connect with students and early career researchers who are interested in learning more about how to use Accelerator Mass Spectrometry (AMS) to quantify extremely low concentrations of long-lived radioisotopes.